-Flash Memory Non-Consecutive Write Description
+Flash Memory Non-Consecutive Write Descriptionfor the BS66F350C/BS66F360C devices

 The main difference between Flash Memory Consecutive and Non-Consecutive Write operations is whether the data words to be written are located in consecutive addresses or not.
 If the data to be written is not located in consecutive addresses the desired address should be re-assigned after a data word is successfully written into the Flash Memory.